michalczyrnek/Dwarf-Town/README.md

 # Dwarf-Town

 Simulation of Dwarf Town prepared during Corealate course.
-App created with Krzysztof Gêbski.
+App created with Krzysztof GÄ™bski.
 Simulation tested our skills in creating an application model and was a summary of the course.

 Part of the code prepared by me: